claudioc/jingo/README.md

 #### application.allowHtml (boolean: false) New since version 1.9.0

 Since version 1.9.0 Jingo sanitizes HTML by default, escaping it while rendering Markdown.
 Esplicitely enable html rendering again with the `allowHtml` option set to `true`.
-Remember that this will also enable rendering of `<script>` though, so beware!
+Remember that this will also enable, among all the other HTML elements, rendering of `<script>` though, so beware!

+Setting this option to `true` will generate a warning during Jingo startup.

 Also note that Jingo session cookie is http only and cannot be read by JavaScript.